Beijing forces migrant workers from their homes in 'savage' demolitions

 In a rare move, more than 100 prominent Chinese intellectuals circulated an open letter online, criticizing the forced evictions.

-The group says that hundreds of thousands of migrants could be affected by the crackdown -- Beijing is home to three million migrants.
+The group says that hundreds of thousands of migrants could be affected by the crackdown -- Beijing is home to 3 million migrants.

 "In our view, this is a vicious incident that breaks the law and tramples on human rights and should be resolutely stopped and rectified," the group wrote.

-Authorities have publicly said they plan to cut the population in downtown Beijing by 15% from 2014 levels -- about two million people -- as part of efforts to cap Beijing's population at 23 million by 2020.
+Authorities have publicly said they plan to cut the population in downtown Beijing by 15% from 2014 levels -- about 2 million people -- as part of efforts to cap Beijing's population at 23 million by 2020.

 The municipal government has denied that the evictions are targeting migrant workers, or that they're part of the wider plan to reduce Beijing's population.